• Skip to main content

 Instructions

-• Preheat the oven to 350F/180C and line a baking tray with parchment paper.
+• Preheat the oven to 350F/180C and line two cookie sheets with parchment paper.

-2 egg whites, 1/2 cup sugar, 1 tsp vanilla extract
+2 egg whites, 1/2 cup granulated sugar, 1 tsp vanilla extract

-• Fold in the desiccated coconut and combine everything well.
+• Gently fold in the desiccated coconut and combine everything well into a sticky white mixture.

 2 cups desiccated coconut

-• Evenly shape the coconut macaroons with an ice cream scoop or tablespoon and place them on the lined baking tray.
+• Evenly shape the coconut macaroons with a small cookie scoop or tablespoon and place them on prepared baking sheets.

 100 g milk chocolate